Housing Integration Project

 INTEGRATION & INCLUSION

-We will be better able to support young people to restart and rebuild their lives in Athens.
 Through secure accommodation and a fixed address, young people will start to feel and become part of the wider community they have previously struggled to access.
-Accommodation will also provide a place for young people to begin to develop their community, developing relationships and providing peer support based on common goals.
-With the Velos Youth drop-in space temporarily closed, this is more important than ever.
+Accommodation also provides an immediate community in which the young residents develop relationships and provide peer support based on common goals.

 Autonomy & Livelihoods

-We aim to support young people to achieve autonomy both through the life skills developed from maintaining an accommodation and fully taking care of one’s own needs (cooking, cleaning, paying bills, etc.), and through obtaining and retaining employment.
-To achieve this, young people will receive regular 1:1 support, including professional employability advice and guidance.
+Young people are supported to achieve autonomy both through the life skills developed from maintaining an accommodation and fully taking care of one’s own needs (cooking, cleaning, paying bills, etc.), and through obtaining and retaining employment.
+To achieve this, young people receive regular 1:1 support, including professional employability advice and guidance.
 The overarching objective is to enable young people to leave the house and find their own private and secure accommodation.